 Achieving our Phase V reforms amid this unstable global economic environment will be challenging.
-But with Canon’s DNA of entrepreneurial spirit and the San-ji, or “Three Selfs,” Spirit, which has been passed down since our foundation, the Canon Group will work as one to achieve this great strategic turning point, embarking on a period of reform that will pave the way to new business growth.
+But with Canon’s entrepreneurial spirit and the San-ji, or “Three Selfs,” Spirit that has been passed down since our foundation 80 years ago, the Canon Group will work as one to achieve this grand strategic transformation and from this turning point to embark on new business growth.